 While similar in nature to the national accreditation program, the Best Practices Accreditation Program is easier to administer, lower in cost and is designed specifically for Texas Law Enforcement.
 The Texas Legislature demands a great deal of professional law enforcement in Texas and the Best Practices were specifically designed to aid Texas agencies in meeting those demands and providing the best quality of service to the people of our State.

 Since its inception in 2006, over 100 Texas Law Enforcement Agencies have been Accredited and many more are currently in the process to become Accredited Agencies.
 While members of the Texas Police Chiefs Association recognizes and supports the national accreditation program, The Texas Best Practices Accreditation Program has clearly become the new Gold Standard for Texas Law Enforcement!

 A Committee of Chiefs of Police and Command level officers from across Texas assisted in the development of standards that were believed to be necessary for the proper functioning of Texas law enforcement agencies.
 They reviewed Texas law and other State Accreditation Program standards to determine which were most appropriate.

 An appointed Committee of professional Police Chiefs from across the state then reviewed these standards and approved them for testing.
 The standards were then tested by several Texas agencies and adjusted to be both appropriate and achievable.
-That same Committee of nine Police Chiefs now conducts the final review of an agency’s efforts and awards “Recognized” status in addition to conducting an annual review of the Best Practices for additions and modifications.
+That same Committee of nine Police Chiefs now conducts the final review of an agency’s efforts and awards “Accredited” status in addition to conducting an annual review of the Best Practices for additions and modifications.